tfsaggregator/aggregator-docs/content/docs/v3/commands/authentication-commands.md

 Use the [`logoff`](#logoff) command to remove any cached authentication data.

 ## logon.azure
 Logon into Azure.
 This must be done before other verbs.
+The credentials are cached locally and expire after 2 hours.
 Takes four mandatory options.

 Option           | Short form | Description
 -----------------|:-----:|---------